HuuuNan/PLMs-in-Practical-KBQA/README.md

 #### 4. Evidence integration
 Run ```final.py``` to evaluate the result

+## Code for ChatGPT API

+We have uploaded the our [code](tool/ChatGPT_API.py) for using ChatGPT to collect answers to questions in datasets.
+The code uses the official OpenAI's API .
+If you want to learn more about APl, see OpenAI's official website for more information: https://platform.openai.com/docs/guides/chat.

 ## Contact
 Please consider creating a new issue.
 We will respond to your questions within a few days.